Bangladesh Railway: Accommodation classes

 Bangladesh Railway has three main passenger classes, "Air conditioned", "First" and "Second".
 Most trains do not provide the "Air conditioned" class.
 On inter-city and long-distance trains, a restaurant car and a power car are included at the centre of the train.
 All inter-city trains are partially air-conditioned, feature padded leather seats and provide passengers with on-demand sheets, pillows, blankets, as well as meals in a dining car.
 Some diesel–electric trains provides commuter services.

 Railway stations

 Kamalapur Railway Station is the central railway station in Dhaka.
-Other major stations are Rajshahi railway station, Chattogram railway station.
+Other major stations are Khulna railway station, Sylhet railway station, Rajshahi railway station, Chattogram railway station.